Illinois district includes students of color in groups with first chance at in-person learning: report

 CLICK HERE TO GET THE FOX NEWS APP

-In June, McKinsey & Company estimated that students would lose roughly three months of learning and see 232,000 additional high school drop outs if in-classroom learning resumed in the fall.
-The predictions became dramatically worse when projecting for in-class learning starting in January of 2021 or the Fall of 2021.
-Students could lose around seven months of learning in the first scenario, and a full year (12.4 months) in the second.
-The country would purportedly see between 684,000 and 1,100,000 additional high school drop outs.
+In June, McKinsey & Company estimated that students would lose roughly three months of learning and see 232,000 additional high school dropouts if in-classroom learning resumed in the fall.
+By comparison, students could lose around seven months of learning if in-person classes resume in January 2021, and a full year (12.4 months) if districts wait until fall 2021.

+In addition, the estimated number of additional high school dropouts would be between 684,000 (if in-person class resumes in January 2021) and 1.1 million (if in-person classes resume in fall 2021).

-However, a number of large school districts across the country have pushed back their physical reopening to later in the fall and decided to remain remote for the start of the school year; in the case of Los Angeles, Chicago and San Diego, they have opted for all-remote learning during the pandemic.
+Despite the grim forecast, a number of large school districts across the country have pushed back their physical reopening to later in the fall and decided to remain remote for the start of the school year; in the case of Los Angeles, Chicago and San Diego, they have opted for all-remote learning during the pandemic.

 Fox News' Ronn Blitzer contributed to this report.